 Gussets are added, which adds rigidity so lets add the swing and give it a test run!
 We aren’t done yet, but I’m too impatient to wait.
 I added in some eye lets to the top header beam then hung up my swing.

-If you’re needing a swing as well then check out my website as I have templates for making this one here: http://bit.ly/2L8wsjt Over the years I’ve built plenty of these two seaters and also a single person seater option and they make wonderful gifts.
+If you’re needing a swing as well then check out my website as I have Porch Swing Templates for making this one here!
+Over the years I’ve built plenty of these two seaters and also a single person seater option and they make wonderful gifts.

 Ok lets add on two more additions.
-There is some built in wasted space on frames because since the swing needs to be inside the gussets on the frame, however long the gussets are is just open space.
-To put it to some sort of use, I built in some little end tables, if you will.
+There is some built in wasted space on frames so to put it to some sort of use I built in some little end tables, if you will. because since the swing needs to be inside the gussets on the frame, however long the gussets are is just open space.

 Next I cut up and sanded a few fence pickets to make the top deck boards.
 After lining them up, I secured them into place with screws.
 I didn’t glue these in just so I can easily replace them in the future should I need to.

 Honestly, I don’t know if these will be handy or not.
 My porch swing does come with a cup holder in both arms, which seems to be the most valuable.
 But who knows, maybe I’ll want to carve a spoon while swinging and be able to use the end table for my tools.
 Or maybe even a bluetooth speaker for some music.

 Step 9: “Topping” Off the Porch Swing Frame

 Ok, last detail!
 A top cap.
 This is just for aesthetics but I think gives the frame a more complete look.
 After sanding down a board, I cut it to length then used a few screws to secure it to the top of the beam.

 Volia, we have a porch swing frame!
 It can be a bit awkward to move this big heavy thing but it definitely can be done with two people.
 Or it could be built in place.